Robpol86/robpol86.com/docs/posts/2026/2026-02-02-influxdb-downsampling.md

 ### dsBuckets Variable

 1. In the "Variables" tab click "New variable"
-1. The variable type is "Custom", the variable name must be "dsBuckets"
+1. The variable type is `Custom`, the variable name must be `dsBuckets`
 1. In the "Values separated by comma" text area paste the following code block shown below unmodified
 1. Uncheck "Multi-value", "Allow custom values", and "Include All option"
 1. Click "Back to list" then "Back to dashboard"
+1. Click on "Save dashboard" to save these changes

 ```bash
 ${BUCKET}=now:-20m|